No Mercy (1999): Event

 Triple H defeated Stone Cold Steve Austin in an Anything Goes match for the WWF Championship.
 When Triple H attempted to use his sledgehammer against Austin, Vince McMahon grabbed it from him.
-They spent seven minutes of the match outside the ring, where Austin used a steel fence, trashcan, and microphone as weapons.
+They spent seven minutes of the match outside the ring, where Austin used a steel fence, trash can, and microphone as weapons.
 Once in the ring, both men attempted to end the match by utilizing their finishing maneuvers.
 Back outside of the ring, Austin threw Triple H into both the steel ring stairs and the announce table, causing him to bleed profusely.
-Near the end of the match, The Rock, bandaged from his injuries earlier in the night, came down to ringside carrying the sledgehammer.
+Near the end of the match, The Rock, bandaged from his injuries earlier in the night, came down to the ringside carrying the sledgehammer.
 Although he was aiming at Triple H, he accidentally hit Austin with the weapon.
 Triple H performed a Pedigree on Rock and pinned Austin to retain the WWF Championship.
 After the match, Austin and Triple H continued to fight into the backstage area, where Chyna picked Triple H up in a limousine and drove away.

 Reception

 John Powell of SLAM!
-Wrestling said that the tag match between the Hardy Boyz and Edge and Christian overshadowed the main event match between Triple H and Steve Austin.
-He called the match "astonishing" and claimed it "brought the crowd to their feet".
+Wrestling said that the tag match between the Hardy Boyz, Edge, and Christian overshadowed the main event match between Triple H and Steve Austin.
+He called the match "astonishing", and claimed it "brought the crowd to their feet".
 Specifically, he claimed that both The Hardy Boyz and Edge and Christian "were the future of the federation" and deserved "a hefty raise".
 Powell also liked the match between The Rock and The British Bulldog, calling it "A well-fought, explosive encounter".
 In contrast, Powell stated that the women's match was the "worst match [he'd] ever seen".
 Overall, he rated the event eight out of ten.

 In 2008, J.D.
 Dunn of 411Mania gave the event a rating of 8.0 [Very Good].
 He called the tag team ladder match "1999's WWE MOTY [Match of the Year] by most accounts" and rated it four and one-fourth stars out of five.
 In addition, he called the Chyna-Jarrett match "a goofy-but-fun match" and claimed "The Jarrett-Chyna feud was one of the best of the year, although that's not saying much."
 The main event of Triple H versus Austin achieved three out of five stars.